 Suspected cancer clusters can cause a great deal of concern and confusion in a community.
 It’s very important that government agencies keep members of the community informed from the start of and throughout the investigation.
 This should include giving people a realistic idea of what may or may not be found.

 There are 3 main possible outcomes from a cancer cluster investigation:

 To help illustrate this point, in a scientific review of over 500 cancer cluster investigations done over 20 years, only about 1 in 8 found a true increase in cancer rates, and in only one case was a clear cause for the increase found.

 In many cases, investigators can determine that a “cluster” of cancers isn’t a true cluster.
-For example, the number of cases might not really be higher than expected once other factors that could explain the increase (such as people’s age, gender, and tobacco use) are taken into account.
+For example, the number of cases might not really be higher than expected once other factors that could explain the increase (such as people’s age, sex, and tobacco use) are taken into account.
 Or the types of cancer might not be related to each other.

 Sometimes a true cancer cluster can be confirmed, and its cause is identified.
 At that point, steps can be taken to address it.
 Unfortunately, this is not a common outcome of cancer cluster investigations.